EPA’s certification is a useful tool for consumers and companies to identify safer cleaning products

 You may wonder why all products on the store shelves aren’t required to contain the safest ingredients that won’t threaten health and pollute homes, drinking water, and communities.
 Simply put, federal regulations on toxic chemicals are weak, and toxic ingredients in products are often held as corporate trade secrets.

-The products certified under Safer Choice must meet certain standards.
+The products certified under Safer Choice and DfE must meet certain standards.
 They cannot contain chemical ingredients that are known to contribute to most human health and environmental problems.
 That means no carcinogens, reproductive toxins, or brain-damaging chemicals, or chemicals that harm aquatic life, for example.
 You can even search for products that are fragrance-free.

 EPA has looked at the function that different problematic chemicals perform in each product category and has identified low-hazard alternatives.
 EPA has also compiled and maintains a Safer Chemical Ingredient List that companies can choose from to meet the standard.